Undergraduate Management Information Systems (MIS) Major

 The SC&IS Department at Smeal provides a dedicated job-placement services office for students.
 Companies recruiting majors represent both the services sector (consulting, retailing, and health care industries) and the manufacturing sector (especially computer, aerospace, pharmaceutical, electronics, petrochemical, auto, food, and consumer product industries).
 In addition to job-placement services, the department partners with the Center for Supply Chain Research (CSCR) in hosting a fall and spring career fair attended by more than 100 companies.

-Career placement services within the department are coordinated by Brianne Kepler, who can be reached at (814) 863-3492 or email@example.com.
+Career placement services within the department are coordinated by Brianne Lippert, who can be reached at (814) 863-3492 or email@example.com.